Fehr-GmbH/blackleak/README.md

 <!-- ABOUT THE POC -->
 ## About The PoC

-This is the proof of concept for CVE-2024-30212
+This is the proof of concept for CVE-2024-30212.

+For more details check https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-30212

 <p align="right">(<a href="#readme-top">back to top</a>)</p>